apache/cassandra/doc/source/new/virtualtables.rst

 SSTables Tasks Virtual Table
 ****************************

 The ``sstable_tasks`` could be used to get information about running tasks.
-It lists following columns.
+It lists following columns:

 ::